UBC-MDS/exploratory-data-viz/chapters/en/slides/module4/module4_06.md

 which would put the bars next to each other.
 Instead, we could use faceting as in this slide.

-Here, we have also removed some of the axis title to make the figure more compact and less crowded with text.
+Here, we have also removed some of the axis titles to make the figure more compact and less crowded with text.
 You will learn more about customizing elements such as titles in the next module.

-By resolving the x-scale to be independent between the plots, the bar height is not relative the max in each facet.
+By resolving the x-scale to be independent between the plots, the bar height is not relative to the max in each facet.
 This makes them easier to compare **as proportions** both within and between facets while still retaining an indication of the count on the x-axis.

-If we wanted to compare the absolute counts between facets, we would leave the axis axis at its default value: “shared”.
+If we wanted to compare the absolute counts between facets, we would leave the axis at its default value: “shared”.

 This type of visualization is effective when we want to accurately compare the heights of bars **within** a genre.
-For example to answer the question: “Which are the most common MPAA ratings for each genre?”.
+For example, to answer the question: “Which are the most common MPAA ratings for each genre?”.

 ---